 P. Conflict Resolution.
 The Parties may choose to engage in Conflict Resolution at any time during the Equity Resolution Process.
 The decision of the Parties to engage in Conflict Resolution must be voluntary, informed, and in writing.
 The Parties are not required to engage in Conflict Resolution as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right.
-The Parties are not required to waive their right to an investigation of a Complaint or a right to Administrative Resolution.
-It is not necessary to pursue Conflict Resolution Process at any time and request the Administrative Resolution Process.
+The Parties are not required to an investigation of a Complaint or a right to Administrative Resolution.
+It is not necessary to pursue Conflict Resolution prior to pursuing the Administrative Resolution Process and either Party can stop the Conflict Resolution Process at any time and request the Administrative Resolution Process.
 Conflict Resolution is never available to resolve allegations that an employee sexually harassed or engaged in sexual misconduct with a student.
 Upon receiving a request for Conflict Resolution, the Equity Officer will determine if Conflict Resolution is appropriate based on the willingness of the Parties, the nature of the conduct at issue and the susceptibility of the conduct to Conflict Resolution.